pasqal-io/qubo-solver/docs/content/config.md

 ---

 ## Example
-The `SolverConfig` is designed in such way that all parameters have a default value which fulfilled the minimum required configuration to execute the necessary steps to solve a QUBO.
+The [`qubosolver.SolverConfig`][] is designed in such way that all parameters have a default value which fulfilled the minimum required configuration to execute the necessary steps to solve a QUBO.

-All the parameters are optional which allows for running `SolverConfig` without specifying any parameter:
+All the parameters are optional which allows for running [`qubosolver.SolverConfig`][] without specifying any parameter:
 ```python exec="on" source="material-block"
 from qubosolver import SolverConfig, EmbedderType